 6. High Employee Turnover

-Low trust results in dissatisfaction and dissatisfaction creates a high turnover of employees.
-When employees lose their trust they also lose interest in work.
+Low trust results in dissatisfaction, and dissatisfaction create a high turnover of employees.
+When employees lose their trust, they also lose interest in work.
 So they spend more energy on self-preservation and job hunting than performing at their job.

 7. More dissatisfied employees

-To read the similar blog click “7 reasons why HR system fails”
+To read a similar blog, click “7 reasons why HR system fails”

 How to get Employees Aligned with the Company Vision

-When the employees are aligned with the company’s vision it helps the organization to achieve a higher level of performance from them.
+When the employees are aligned with the company’s vision, it helps the organization achieve a higher performance level.
 Employee involvement is arguably the most important thing to achieve the organizational vision.
 Here we will discuss how to get employees aligned with the company’s vision –

-Empowering employees: Empowerment increases the satisfaction and satisfaction results in high trust.
-To align employees with the vision it is important to empower employees to make their own decisions about the best way to solve a problem, creating the company’s signature brand of exceptional customer experience.
+Empowering employees: Empowerment increases satisfaction, and satisfaction results in high trust.
+To align employees with the vision it is essential to empower employees to make their own decisions about the best way to solve a problem, creating the company’s signature brand of exceptional customer experience.

 Make employees aware of the vision from day one: To become aligned with the company’s vision, the employees must hear it at all times.
-They should be aware about the vision from the very first day of their recruitment and then bring up consistently throughout the term of their employment.
+They should be aware of the vision from the very first day of their recruitment and then bring it up consistently throughout their employment.

-Clarity of communication: The communication should be clear, transparent and understandable so that the employees can understand how they are going to overcome the difficulties.
+Clarity of communication: The communication should be clear, transparent, and understandable so that the employees can understand how they will overcome the difficulties.
 The leader should make sure that there is no room for misinterpreting or misunderstanding regarding the corporate goal.
-The employees should also be cleared about their future meaning the succession policy of the company is transparent.
+The employees should also be clear about their future, meaning the succession policy of the company is transparent.
 So, the company should create an open door policy where everyone can easily share their feedback with the leaders.

 Relationship development: A good relationship with the leader increases the trust in him.
-So, a leader should take time to build a good relationship with each and every employee of his team.
+So, a leader should take time to build a good relationship with every employee of his team.
 It will increase the level of trust and employee engagement significantly.
-To create such a kind of relationship with the subordinates, the leader should be open to everyone so that they can express their opinion whenever they want.
+The leader should be open to everyone to express their opinion whenever they want To create such a kind of relationship with the subordinates.

-Employee engagement: Engaging employees in the decision making process increases their trust towards the organization.
-If the employee is involved in the decision making process they have become the part of the decision and give their best to bring out the expected results.
-This way, they think themselves as a part of the organizational vision and work together with the same objectives.
+Employee engagement: Engaging employees in the decision-making process increases their trust in the organization.
+If the employee is involved in the decision-making process, they have become a part of the decision and give their best to bring out the expected results.
+This way, they think of themselves as a part of the organizational vision and work together with the same objectives.

 On the contrary, a strong team is built on the foundation of trust.
 When trust does not exist, it becomes difficult to achieve any common objective.
-So, it is a major responsibility of a leader to increase the trust of his or employees towards the organization and get them aligned with the company’s vision.
+So, it is a significant responsibility of a leader to increase the trust of their employees towards the organization and get them aligned with the company’s vision.